The Callahans Rock Climbing

 Currently the Callahans only sees sporadic use by climbers.
 Once popular but more remote areas (by trail) such as Fantasy Island and Orphan/Inca are now in need of TLC.
 Therefore, many of the once three to four star climbs have become dirty or mossy and now one to two star.
 With the exception of the Mind Planet/Turtle Rock area just about all bolting used quality stainless steel anchors that are still in great condition today.
 Plated anchors are beginning to show signs of wear, but appear to still be in good shape.
 All but the sunniest routes will need a little brushing if you are the first to climb at the beginning of each season.
 Brushes are available in a community gear box located at the base of Turtle Rock.

 Guide: Rock Climbing Western Oregon, Volume 2: Umpqua. editor Greg Orton 2007.

 There is also an alternative approach which leads you to the top of the Callahans instead of walking the roads.
 Refer to Umpqua guide or talk with someone who knows the area before going.
-Expect to encounter poison oak on your hike in.
+Expect to encounter some ankle-high poison oak on your hike in.

 Classic Climbing Routes at The Callahans

 Days w Precip